-When the Coca-Cola Company was named "Marketer of the Year" by AdAge in 2011, the flagship brand was 125 years old, but the company is not too old to learn and does not rest on its laurels.
-Coke's marketing strategies have produced some volatility over the long-haul, but part of that is due to the willingness of The Coca-Cola Company® to innovate.
+When the Coca-Cola Company was named "Marketer of the Year" by AdAge in 2011, the flagship brand was 125 years old, but even today, the company is not too old to learn.
+Coke's marketing strategies have produced some volatility over the long-haul, but part of that is due to the willingness of Coke to innovate.
 Apparently, the marketing overhaul has worked.

 According to Natalie Zmuda of AdAge, Coca-Cola's marketing focus changed in 2007 when Mr. Tripodi came on board from Allstate.
 AdAge described the following marketing challenges:

 Mr. Tripodi told Zamuda he believes that the culture at Coca-Cola has a lot to do with its success.
 The team is said to share both the successes and the learnings from failures, which is a must given the size and scale of The Coca-Cola Company.
 Mr. Tripodi said, "We've got a team of people around the world that is less concerned with getting credit and more concerned with getting behind a great idea."
 The Coca-Cola Company could be classified as a learning organization as it has demonstrated adaptability and creativity over many decades.

-Coca-Cola As a Marketing Model
+Coca-Cola as a Marketing Model

-Coca-Cola has reclaimed its status as a marketing model.
+As of 2011, Coca-Cola officially reclaimed its status as a marketing model.
 Coca-Cola remains one of the most interesting case studies for referencing best practices in marketing and market research.
 As such, it provides examples of other mega multinational brands and for mid-size and startup brands to consider, and follow, if they can.

 - The Coca-Cola Company added two billion-dollar brands to the product mix: Del Valle and Minute Maid Pulpy, which was the first of Coca-Cola's billion-dollar brands to launch in an emerging market.